Towards an Understanding of Large Language Models in Software Engineering Tasks: LLMs in Software Engineering Tasks

 There are also works that utilize LLMs for code summarization to construct documentation, generate test cases, or address limitations in LLM-based code summarization~\citep{N124,N34}.
 For example, enhancing the robustness of LLM-based code summarization~\citep{N79} or improving the interaction capabilities with developers~\citep{N60}.

-\subsection{Code translation}
+\subsection{Code Translation}

-\textbf{Definition:} Code translation, also named code conversion, refer to the process of converting code between different programming languages without altering its functionality or logic.
-This task holds significant practical value, such as in system migration, code refactoring, and educational scenarios.
+\textbf{Definition:} Code translation, also named code conversion, refers to the process of converting code between different programming languages without altering its functionality or logic.When using LLM for code transformation, LLM will take the given code and transformation requirements from the user and convert the code to the target language.

-\textbf{Example:} As shown in Fig.~\ref{fig:codetran}.
-In this example, we try to use LLM (GPT-3.5) to translate the \textit{Fast Sorting} algorithm built by python into Go language.

 Traditional code translation methods often require substantial manual effort, implementing specific syntax and semantic rules through hard coding.
 Moreover, for new or less common programming languages, it may necessitate the redevelopment and maintenance of translation rules.
 Currently, the impressive natural language translation capabilities exhibited by LLMs have been recognized~\citep{N35}.
 However, there is limited focus on the performance of LLMs in code conversion tasks in current research.
+Pan et al.~\citep{N175} present a large-scale empirical study to investigate the ability of LLMs, including general and code LLMs, for code translation in five languages, They are C, C++, Go, Java, and Python.

 Pearce et al.\citep{N70} studied the capability of LLMs in software reverse engineering.
 The study explored Codex's ability to identify the purpose, functionality, and important variable names or values in code, thus evaluating the decompilation ability of LLMs.
 Additionally, Lin et al.\citep{N77} proposed a Cross-language Code representation with a large-scale pre-training (XCode) method and further introduced a Shared Encoder-Decoder (SED) architecture.